2024-25 Catalog

 POPULATION HEALTH CERTIFICATE

 The graduate certificate in population health will prepare students to learn and apply graduate-level introductory Population Health concepts and methodology.
-The 12 credits earned in this certificate program can be applied to either the Master of Public Health (MPH) or the Master of Science (MS) in Population Health.
+The 12 credits earned in this certificate program can be applied to either the Master of Public Health (MPH) or the Master of Science (MS) in Population Health Management.

 POPH 401Population Health Concepts and Methods3